nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Wed Mar 08 2023)
+### Joke of the day (Thu Mar 09 2023)
 <!-- joke -->
->Godzilla is a Japanese rendition of Chuck Norris' first visit to Tokyo.
+>The phrase 'break a leg' was originally coined by Chuck Norris's co-stars in Walker, Texas Ranger as a good luck charm, indicating that a broken leg might be the worst extent of their injuries.
+This never proved to be the case.
 <!-- /joke -->

-*Last update: Wed, 08 Mar 2023 00:51:14 GMT*
+*Last update: Thu, 09 Mar 2023 00:47:54 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)